Applying for Tax Returns in Denmark

 Applying for Tax Returns in DenmarkUpdated on Wednesday 29th January 2020

 based on 2 reviews

-Danish residents, residents of other countries who derive income from the country and legal entities that record profits from business activities in the country are required to file a mandatory tax return
+Danish residents, residents of other countries who derive income from the country and legal entities that record profits from business activities in the country are required to file a mandatory tax return.

-is able to assist you with the needed tax assessments or if you are a foreign employee or entrepreneur in need of a better understanding of the Danish tax filing obligations.
+Our team of lawyers in Denmark is able to assist you with the needed tax assessments or if you are a foreign employee or entrepreneur in need of a better understanding of the Danish tax filing obligations.

 Who files tax returns in Denmark?

 All individuals who derive income from Denmark must submit a tax return.
 This applies to employed individuals and for those who receive a personal business income and/or for those who receive foreign income.
 The Danish tax authorities will send an automatic tax assessment, based on the income reported by the individual.